OctopusDeploy/blog/blog/2020-06/custom-kubectl-scripting-in-octopus/index.md

 From the output we can see that the Kubernetes configuration file has been saved to `C:\Octopus\Master K8S Worker\Work\20200520001931-474360-35\kubectl-octo.yml`, which is a temporary directory created to hold the working files required by the step.
 We can also see how the configuration file has been constructed with the details saved in the Kubernetes target.

-## Using variables
+## Using variables in scripts

 Our script has access to all the variables available when the step runs.
-The easiest way to see the variables that are available is to set the Octopus variable `OctopusPrintVariables` or `OctopusPrintEvaluatedVariables` to `True`:
+The easiest way to see the variables that are available is to set the [Octopus variable](https://octopus.com/docs/support/how-to-turn-on-variable-logging-and-export-the-task-log) `OctopusPrintVariables` or `OctopusPrintEvaluatedVariables` to `True`:

 ![](debug-variables.png "width=500")